OlgaTsuban/Assistant_bot/README.md

 <h2>main1.py</h2>
 <p>In the initial stage, our assistant bot is able to store a name and phone number, find a phone number by name, update a recorded phone number, and display all saved records in the console.</p>
 <h2>main2.py</h2>
+<p>Our assistant can already interact with the user using the command line, receiving commands and arguments and performing the required actions.
+In this program, we work on the internal logic of the assistant, focusing on how data is stored, what specific data is stored, and what can be done with it.

+For these purposes, we apply object-oriented programming.

+The user will have an address book or contact book.
+This contact book contains entries.
+Each entry contains a set of fields.</p>
+<p>The user interacts with the contact book by adding, deleting, and editing entries.
+The user is also able to search for entries in the contact book using one or multiple criteria (fields).

+Regarding fields, we can also say that they can be mandatory (such as name) and optional (such as phone or email).
+Entries can also contain multiple fields of the same type (multiple phone numbers, for example).
+The user has the ability to add/remove/edit fields in any entry.</p>
 <h2>main3.py</h2>
 <h2>main4.py</h2>
 <h1>What this project can do ?</h1>